Cyndi Wilson, DTM

 Education: MBA - Technology Management, MS Management, BS Chemical Engineering - all from New Jersey Institute of Technology (Newark NJ); Master's Certificate in Commercial Project Management, George Washington University (Washington DC)

-Employer and/or position: Hudson County Community College, Jersey City NJ - Lecturer, Continuing Education
+Employer and/or position: Hudson County Community College, Jersey City, NJ

 Served as District Director of District number: 83

 In term as District Director, District achieved: Distinguished